1. The atmosphere is the envelope of_____________.

 Explanation: Summer monsoon blows sea to land; winter monsoon land to sea.

-100. The atmosphere is important for life on Earth because it:
+100. The atmosphere is important for life on Earth because it_____________.

 A) Provides oxygen and CO₂